coffe2am/dmri_tgv2/README.md

 # dmri_tgv2
-Demo run for reproducing our dynamic MRI reconstruction experiments.
+Demo run for reproducing the dynamic MRI reconstruction results on the provided sample case.

 This code uses the publicly available ACDC dataset.
 If you use the ACDC dataset, please cite: